AArmias/MCS/README.md

 In addition to this, we need **Curl** in order to upload the Minecraft server file.

-+ extra: We download **Byobu**, so we can run the server in byobu and the shell is still available at the same time.
++ extra: We download **Byobu**, with Byobu we can make an extra shell window to start the server.
+For this reason, we can use shell normally even when the server is running.
+Otherwise, the server would use shell itself until we shut it down.

 All of these we find using the Advanced Packaging Tool - APT